🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 2.1.1 Lorentz Force and Hall Voltage

-Hall effect (discovered in 1879 by Edwin Herbert Hall) is a phenomenon in which, when a perpendicular magnetic field is applied to a conductor carrying electric current, a voltage is generated in a direction perpendicular to both the current and the magnetic field.
+The Hall effect (discovered by Edwin Herbert Hall in 1879) is the phenomenon in which, when a magnetic field is applied perpendicular to a conductor carrying a current, a voltage develops in the direction perpendicular to both the current and the magnetic field.

 flowchart TD A[Current I

-1. When current $I$ flows through a conductor, carriers (electrons) move in the x-direction at drift velocity $v_x$
+1. When a current $I$ flows through the conductor, the carriers (electrons) move in the x direction with drift velocity $v_x$

-3. Electrons ($q = -e$) are deflected in the y-direction and accumulate on one side
+3. The electrons ($q = -e$) are deflected in the y direction and accumulate on one side of the sample

-4. Charge accumulation generates Hall electric field $E_y$
+4. This charge accumulation produces a Hall electric field $E_y$

-5. In steady state, Lorentz force and electric field force balance: $eE_y = ev_x B_z$
+5. At steady state, the Lorentz force and the electric-field force balance: $eE_y = ev_x B_z$

-If the sample width is $w$, thickness $t$, and current $I$, the current density is:
+Let the sample width be $w$, thickness $t$, and current $I$.
+The current density is then:

 $$ j_x = \frac{I}{wt} $$